robertobado/rally-utils/README.md

 	password: MyP4ssW0rD

-itertasks - lists all tasks from a given iteration, outputs to screen,csv or pdf file for printing addtask - adds a new task under an existing user story csv2tasks - adds a batch of tasks under existing user stories from a csv file.
+ * itertasks - lists all tasks from a given iteration, outputs to screen,csv or pdf file for printing
+ * addtask - adds a new task under an existing user story
+ * csv2tasks - adds a batch of tasks under existing user stories from a csv file

 Example csv: